matloff/TidyverseSkeptic/README.md

 ## TEACHABILITY OVERVIEW

 * Again, my focus here is on teaching R to those with little or no coding background.
+I am *not* discussing teaching Computer Science students.

 * The Tidyverse arose from the desire to have a set of functions/packages that are consistent with each other, a "purist" philosophy that appeals, for instance, to computer scientists.
-The Tidyverse also borrows from other "purist" computer science (CS) philosophies, notably *functional programming* (FP).
+In particular, Tidy adopts the philosophy of *functional programming* (FP).
 The latter is abstract and theoretical, DIFFICULT EVEN FOR CS STUDENTS, and thus it is clear that **Tidy is an unwise approach for nonprogrammer students of R.**

 *  In other words, the **Tidyverse is general is far too complex for learners without prior coding background**, causing what psychologists call